raspberrypilearning/recruiting-volunteers/en/step_4.md

 --- /collapse ---

----
-title: Current volunteers, sponsors, or venue staff asked to recruit others
+### Current volunteers, sponsors, or venue staff asked to recruit others
----

 Others involved in or connected to the club could reach out to people they know who might be interested in volunteering.